0%

 • extension block is decreased such that by 6-8 weeks after the injury full stable extension is achieved

-• approach depends on the pathology
+• approach depends on the location of the pathology

 • Kocher approach (ECU/anconeus)